 vCloud Director 9.7 supports the following input parameters of vRealize Orchestrator workflows:

 - A fast-provisioned virtual machine created on a VMware vSphere Storage APIs Array Integration (VAAI) enabled NFS array, or vSphere Virtual Volumes (VVols) cannot be consolidated

 In-place consolidation of a fast provisioned virtual machine is not supported when a native snapshot is used.
 Native snapshots are always used by VAAI-enabled datastores, as well as by VVols.
 When a fast-provisioned virtual machine is deployed to one of these storage containers, that virtual machine cannot be consolidated .

 Workaround: Do not enable fast provisioning for an organization VDC that uses VAAI-enabled NFS or VVols.
 To consolidate a virtual machine with a snapshot on a VAAI or a VVol datastore, relocate the virtual machine to a different storage container.

-Workaround: To delete the organization VDC network follow the steps.
+Workaround: To delete an organization VDC network follow the steps.

-- In vCloud Director Web console, navigate to System > Organizations, and select your organization name.
+- Navigate to System > Organizations and select your organization name.

 A window with all vApps, associated to your organization opens.

 - Select the organization VDC vApp and navigate to the Networking tab.